 - Spending Reduction: The University’s Data Egress Waiver provides refunds for 100% of global data egress costs so long as those costs represent 15% or less of the overall organization’s spend with AWS.

 If you wish to open a new AWS account for SEAS supported activity, please provide the following four required pieces of information in an e-mail to email@example.com:

 - Account Nickname

 - RESEARCH GROUPS: A short name for this account related to your research project (e.g. robot-ai), all letters, numbers, and dashes, starting with a letter.
 NOTE: this should not be an e-mail address.
 If you do not provide one, we will use your PennKey username by default.

-- This budget will be charged for all expenses incurred by this AWS account, intentional or otherwise
+- This funding source will be charged for all expenses incurred by this AWS account, intentional or otherwise

 - Please obtain faculty chair approval if this is an academic request for courses

-- This is required even if AWS has given you credits toward usage; the budget will only be charged if you exhaust the provided credits
+- This is required even if AWS has given you credits toward usage; the funding source will only be charged if you exhaust the provided credits

 - PennKey username(s) of whomever needs to login to the AWS account